 - Risk Factor - Call Risk.
 The risk of redeeming shares (calling) is something to consider seriously, especially if you have purchased shares above $25.
 You can avoid this risk with two types of protection from call risk.
 One is “calendar protection” when the shares are not eligible for calling yet.
 The second is “price protection” where you buy the security at a discount to the call value (below $25).
 That way, if a call happens while you’re still holding the shares it creates a capital gain on the position rather than a loss.
 Interesting to note, that companies very rarely call securities trading under call value (under $25).
 Instead, they can simply buy those securities back in the open market.
 There is no reason for them to issue a call and pay a premium to the market price.
 Companies usually don’t call their preferred shares unless they are trading at a premium.
 Normally, they would rather do it when they think they can issue new shares at a lower rate.

 How to Research Preference Shares

 I normally research preferred stocks using several sources.
 You can use YahooFinance, Dividend.com, Morningstar.com, QuantumOnline.com, Innovativeincomeinvestor.com, https://www.preferred-stock.com.
 You may want to use the preferred stocks calculator.
-You may also find nice discussions on preferred stocks at SeekingAlpha.com web site - great source for information exchange on dividend-producing stocks including Preferred.
-I extract the data and enter into my spreadsheet that is automatically updated the quotes online.
+You may also find nice discussions on preferred stocks at SeekingAlpha.com website - a great source for information exchange on dividend-producing stocks including Preferred.
+I extract the data and enter it into my spreadsheet that is automatically updated the quotes online.

 The spreadsheet allows me to compare many preferred stocks and monitor the signals (blue - when the stock price is above $25, violet when the volume is above 120%, etc.).